kherox/InvoicePlane/README.md

 > _The name 'InvoicePlane' and the InvoicePlane logo are both copyright by Kovah.de and InvoicePlane.com and their usage is restricted!
 For more information visit invoiceplane.com/license-copyright_

+Please if you using this repo : set before SETUP_COMPLETED in to ipconfig.php file to false